red-hat-storage/rhcephpkg/README.rst

 * ``rhcephpkg localbuild`` - Perform a local build using pbuilder.

+* ``rhcephpkg merge-patches`` - Do a fast-forward merge from the rdopkg-style "patches" remote branch.

 * ``rhcephpkg patch`` - Apply a patch-queue branch to a package.

 * ``rhcephpkg source`` - Build a source package on the local system.